Guillermo Stábile: Genoa

 After capturing the world's attention with his impressive feats in the First World Cup, he was signed by Genoa.
 He instantly became a fan favourite, scoring a hat-trick on his debut against rivals Bologna.
 He stayed with the Genoan club for five years, playing 41 games and scoring 16 goals.

 Napoli

 During the 1935–36 season, he moved to Napoli with Antonio Vojak transferring the other way to Genoa.
-This was during the era where with Attila Sallustro another South American legend played for Napoli.
-The club finished 8th in the league with Stábile scoring three goals in twenty games.
+This was during the era when Attila Sallustro another South American legend played for Napoli.
+The club finished 8th in the league with Stábile that played in twenty games.

 Red Star Paris

 As a last act of his playing career, Stábile moved to Red Star Paris in Paris, the club founded by Jules Rimet, who took the initiative to the FIFA World Cup, first played in 1930.
 He stayed with the club until 1939 with the last honour of his playing career being helping the club achieve promotion, from Division 2 back into Division 1.
 He also served as player-manager for the club.